AdamKyle/EvePublicCrest/src/Market/History/README.md

 ]
 ```

-The `responseJson` is a decoded json object.
+The `responseJson` is a decoded JSON object.